beradrian/jsbandwidth/README.md

 ### Spring Controller

+If you want to use a Spring Controller to post test data you can define a controller method like this

+	@RequestMapping("/test-post")
+	public @ResponseBody String testPost() {
+		return "true";
+	}

+and then specify `options.uploadUrl='/test-post'`.

+Please be aware that some servers, like Tomcat, by their default setup can impose a limit on the upload data size to avoid DoS attacks.
+You either modify that setup or specify `options.uploadDataMaxSize`.

 ## JavaScript API
 The JavaScript API works with both Angular and jQuery, depending on what library is included (if both, Angular is preferred).